-Pearl: Nature's Living Gemstone
+Pearl: June's Birthstone and Nature's Living Gemstone

-Modified: April 2011
+Published: April 2011

 by Jerry Sisk, GG; Co-Founder, Jewelry Television®

+Although natural pearls do exist, they are extremely rare and have been eclipsed by cultured pearls.
 In the strictest sense, the term pearl should refer only to those formed by nature's effort.
 However, the proliferation of cultured pearls has changed that perspective for the general public.
 Nowadays when consumers discuss their jewelry, they are talking about cultured pearls.
-Most pearl lovers will never have the opportunity to see or hold a genuine pearl.
-And even if they do, they will find the price prohibitive.
+Most pearl lovers will never have the opportunity to see or hold a genuine pearl, and even if they do, they will find the price prohibitive.